 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you try these green beans, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
-Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
+Please share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you’d like more side dish recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.